dsseara/dsseara.github.io/_pages/philosophy.md

 Group members regularly share ideas, provide constructive feedback on each other's work, and collaborate on projects.
 We celebrate each other's successes and support each other through challenges.

 Clear communication is essential for effective collaboration.
 We practice active listening, provide constructive feedback, and work to ensure that all group members feel comfortable expressing their ideas and concerns.

 ### Work-Life Balance

 We recognize that sustainable, high-quality research requires a healthy work-life balance.
-We encourage group members to pursue their interests outside of work, prioritize their social lives, and take time away from work.
+We encourage group members to pursue their interests outside of work, to take time with loved ones, and prioritize their physical and mental health.

 ---